 • It is sold at The Clinic at the Middlesex-London Health Unit with a prescription for $40.00 - 50.00.
 Copper IUDs can be inserted at The Clinic.

-• It can also be bought at a Pharmacy for various prices depending on brand.
+• It can also be bought with a prescription at a Pharmacy for various prices depending on brand.